codurance/site/_posts/2017-02-06-the-4-key-elements-of-a-conversation.md

 </p>

-In the second turn the user responds with, “Can you tell me more?”, a human-like conversation where the name of the author has been omitted, the system understands that they are referring to Oscar Wilde and it will show relevant results.
+In the second turn the user responds with, “Can you tell me more?”, a human-like answer where the name of the author has been omitted, the system understands that they are referring to Oscar Wilde and it shows relevant results.

 ## 3. Reference